-Royal Ascot has, for a long time, been established as one of the most important and distinguished dates on the Horse Racing Calendar, having been established by Queen Anne in 1711.
+Royal Ascot Ladies Day has, for a long time, been one of the most important and distinguished dates in the horseracing Calendar, having been established by Queen Anne in 1711.

-The fact that several members of the Royal Family are often in attendance, with Her Majesty Queen Elizabeth II herself turning up regularly contributes hugely to the meet’s reputation around the world.
+The fact that several members of the Royal Family are often in attendance, with Her Majesty Queen Elizabeth II herself turning up regularly contributes hugely to the meeting’s reputation around the world.

 This is without mentioning the races themselves, with such famous races as the Prince of Wales Stakes, the Coronation Stakes and, of course, the Ascot Gold Cup taking place over the five days of the event.

 More often than not though, the glamour of the event overshadows the sport for many and with good reason.
-The day of the Gold Cup is particularly famous and is known around the world as Ladies Day.
+The day of the Gold Cup is particularly famous and is known around the world as Royal Ascot ‘Ladies’ Day’.